Skyscanner/backpack-android/docs/compose/FieldSet/README.md

 FieldSet is a component which wraps its content (user input or form element) and adds optional title, description and error labels around it depending on the field status.

 The statuses available are Default, Disabled, Error and Validated.
-The statuses automatically dispatched to the child element (if the children support it).
+The statuses are automatically dispatched to the child element (if the children support it).

 Example of a FieldSet with Validated status: